Kitware/candela/docs/installation.rst

 **2. Change the working directory**

-Navigate to the ``candela/R/candela`` directory in the Files tab in RStudio and select Set As Working Directory from the More menu.
+From RStudio, navigate to the ``candela/R/candela`` directory in the Files tab and select Set As Working Directory from the More menu.

 **3. Install the Candela package** ::